backstage/backstage/docs/getting-started/app-custom-theme.md

 ## Custom Typography

-When creating a custom theme you can also customize vairous aspexts of the default typography, here's an exampl using simplified theme:
+When creating a custom theme you can also customize various aspects of the default typography, here's an example using simplified theme:

 ```tsx
 import {